gkunde/py_html_form_parser/README.md

-# Python HTML Form Parser
+# Python Web Form Browser
-Parse any static HTML web form into a data model.
+A web browser for interacting with static or server side generated HTML web forms.

 > **IMPORTANT:**
 >